 Table of Contents

 Please note that the X Window System is a rather bare bones framework.
-It acts as a base for modern desktop environments like GNOME or KDE, but they are not part of the X Window System.
+It acts as a base for modern desktop environments like MATE, or Xfce, but they are not part of the X Window System.
 NetBSD ships with the X Window System, but it does not include these desktop environments; they must be added via pkgsrc.

 When you start using X you'll find many new terms which you may find confusing at first.
 The basic elements are: